 Preparing for the Rear-End Collision Lawsuit

-If you plan to sue for the rear-end collision, you and your lawyer will need to take action immediately in the following ways.
+If you plan to sue for the rear-end accident, you and your lawyer will need to take action immediately in the following ways.

-You will need to be able to demonstrate that the other driver was negligent, that their negligence caused your accident, and that your damages directly result from their negligence and the rear-end accident.
+You will need to be able to demonstrate that the other driver was negligent, their actions caused your accident, and your damages were a direct result of their behavior.
 The main piece of evidence will be the police report from the accident.

 You will need to show exactly how the accident has impacted your life.
 Keep clear and detailed records of any and all expenses you face from the crash, including:

-- Medical bills from doctor visits, hospital stays, prescription medications, tests, and more
+- Medical bills from doctor visits, hospital stays, prescription medications, and surgeries

 - Future medical costs that you are expected to face